wang-xinyu/tensorrtx/README.md

 ## Model Zoo

 The .wts files can be downloaded from model zoo for quick evaluation.
-But it is recommanded to convert .wts from pytorch/mxnet/tensorflow model, so that you can retrain your own model.
+But it is recommended to convert .wts from pytorch/mxnet/tensorflow model, so that you can retrain your own model.

 [BaiduPan](https://pan.baidu.com/s/19s6hO8esU7-TtZEXN7G3OA) pwd: uvv2